Tell LFS to skip the smudge filter for new clones

 git config --global lfs.activitytimeout 60

-git config --global lfs.tlstimeout 60For corporate proxies:
+git config --global lfs.tlstimeout 60Behind a corporate proxy:

 git config --global http.proxy http://proxy.company.com:8080